What is a power of attorney?

 Are there disadvantages to having a power of attorney?

-A power of attorney is a private agreement, so you have to be able to trust the person you name as the agent.
-There will not be a court or a government agency watching over the agent to make sure that the agent uses your money to take care of your needs rather than spending it for his or her own benefit.
-A bank or a business may refuse to accept the power of attorney, and the agent may still have to go to court in order to be appointed as your conservator.
+A power of attorney is a private agreement.
+There will not be a court or a government agency or an attorney watching over the agent to make sure that the agent uses your money to take care of your needs rather than spending it for his or her own benefit.
+Some government agencies, such as the Social Security Administration, do not accept powers of attorney.
+A bank or a business may refuse to accept a power of attorney, and the agent still may have to go to court in order to be appointed as your conservator.